tejaravi225/PitneyBowseSample/How-To-Use-Git-&-Integrate-Git-With-NetBeans.md

 ### Getting Started
 Create an account on https://github.com/.
-[Send me an email](mailto:archon68@gmail.com) with your username, so I can add you as a collaborator on our GitHub repository.
+Star the repository or [send me an email](mailto:archon68@gmail.com) with your username, so I can add you as a collaborator to this repository.

-Our repository is located at:  https://github.com/benrbray/AdamBots-FIRST-2013-Robot-Code

 ### Terminology